imjoy-team/ImJoy/docs/development.md

 ImJoy API functions.

 #### Exposing plugin functions
 Most importantly, each plugin needs to export an plugin object with a set of functions, which will be registered as plugin API functions (also called `Plugin APIs`).
 This is done by calling `api.export` at the end of the plugin code.
 Once exported, these functions can then be registered in ImJoy, and can be invoked by the user from the ImJoy interface or other plugins.
-Importantly, `setup` and `run` are two mandatory pluign API functions which need to be defined and exported.
+Importantly, `setup` and `run` are two mandatory plugin API functions which need to be defined and exported.

 When exporting ImJoyPlugin class is exported with the `api.export` as proposed in the plugin templates, these functions (and all other functions of the ImJoy plugin class)